jamiejamiebobamie/bew1.2Final/README.md

 To use the app, navigate in your browser to: https://a-good-yarn.herokuapp.com.

 If you'd like to contribute to this project.
-Feel free to reach out to me via email at jamie.mccrory@students.makeschool.com!
-Especially if you are a frontend developer, I have some ideas for how I would like the site to look.
+Feel free to reach out to me via email at jamie.mccrory@students.makeschool.com, especially if you are a frontend developer!
+I have some ideas for how I would like the site to look.

 Below I will give an explanation of some of the API's more-useful routes.